Hebbian-Robotics/mujoco-workbench/README.md

 https://github.com/user-attachments/assets/af5a213e-7783-4ee4-82b9-29833cae0406

-A prototyping tool that lets you define robot behaviors visually in MuJoCo simulation, so your team is aligned on the desired behavior of your robot trajectory before writing a single training loop.
+Prototype robot behaviors in MuJoCo with coding agents like Codex and Claude Code, so your team can collaborate visually on the trajectory before anyone writes a training loop.

 **How it works:** install the bundled Agent skills, describe what you want, and the agent scaffolds a working sim for you.
 No MuJoCo experience required to get started.
 The skills teach the agent the `mwb` CLI, the scene layout conventions, and the debug tools so it can iterate on behavior without you needing to know the plumbing.